 The Standard regarding a baccalaureate degree completion program, Section II (C)(3)(e), Substantive Standards, Standards of Accreditation, has caused some confusion with regard to the intent of the standard and when it best applies in offering undergraduate education.
-To mitigate confusion of the standard and the requirements for baccalaureate degree completion programs, the Commission proposes to eliminate Section II (C)(3)(e), Substantive Standards, Standards of Accreditation.
+To mitigate confusion of the standard and the requirements for baccalaureate degree completion programs, the Commission has eliminated Section II (C)(3)(e), Substantive Standards, Standards of Accreditation.

-The intent of the baccalaureate degree completion program option has been to offer schools the flexibility to create a baccalaureate degree program where only the upper-level coursework is provided.
-This flexibility, however, does require a student to have already completed an associate degree in a related area of study and to transfer a full associate degree program into the baccalaureate degree completion program, which can actually be limiting.
-The student then is required to complete 60 semester hours or 90 quarter hours of upper-level coursework to earn the baccalaureate degree.
-While the Commission receives a small number of applications for baccalaureate degree completion programs each year, schools that apply for completion programs often misunderstand the intent and the requirements.
-Therefore, Commission spends extensive time providing additional detailed guidance to assist schools in understanding the baccalaureate degree completion program requirements and schools must submit additional information which requires review time.
+The intent of the baccalaureate degree completion program option had been to offer schools the flexibility to create a baccalaureate degree program where only the upper-level coursework is provided.
+This flexibility, however, previously required a student to have already completed an associate degree in a related area of study and to transfer a full associate degree program into the baccalaureate degree completion program, which can actually be limiting.
+The student was then required to complete 60 semester hours or 90 quarter hours of upper-level coursework to earn the baccalaureate degree.
+While the Commission received a small number of applications for baccalaureate degree completion programs each year, schools that applied for completion programs often misunderstand the intent and the requirements.
+Therefore, Commission had spent extensive time providing additional detailed guidance to assist schools in understanding the baccalaureate degree completion program requirements and schools were regularly asked to submit additional information requiring significant additional review time for both ACCSC and schools.

-The Commission believes that the intent of the baccalaureate degree completion program option can still be met through the application of the current Standards of Accreditation covering transfer of credit, admissions policies, and articulation agreements.
+Despite the elimination of the baccalaureate degree completion program designation, the Commission believes that the intent of the baccalaureate degree completion program option can still be met through the application of the current Standards of Accreditation covering transfer of credit, admissions policies, and articulation agreements.
 Schools have the option to allow associate degrees and degree level courses to transfer into baccalaureate degrees making the need for a stand-alone set of requirements unnecessary and confusing.

 For example, through a school's transfer of credit policy, a student that has completed a related associate degree or related degree level coursework/credits can transfer the associate degree or degree level credits into a baccalaureate degree program.
 In addition, as part of the admissions policy, schools would require a student to have a related associate degree or related degree level credits prior to admissions into the baccalaureate degree program.
-This option eliminates the need for a baccalaureate degree completion program distinction and encourages schools to utilize appropriate transfer of credit and admissions policies to allow students to transfer previously earned prior degree-level credits/credentials into a baccalaureate degree.
-Note that such elimination of the Standard will not impact schools that currently offer a baccalaureate degree completion program as the Commission has the option to grandfather those schools and applicable program in so that those schools can continue to offer a completion program.
+This effectively eliminates the need for a baccalaureate degree completion program distinction and encourages schools to utilize appropriate transfer of credit and admissions policies to allow students to transfer previously earned prior degree-level credits/credentials into a baccalaureate degree.
+The Commission reviewed the responses to the March 22, 2023 Call for Comment and chose to make the revisions in alignment with the Call for Comment.
+Given the comments received, the elimination of the Standard will not impact schools that are currently approved to offer a baccalaureate degree completion program.
+The Commission will grandfather those schools/programs to offer the baccalaureate degree completion program as originally approved.

-To align with the intent of the standards, the Commission is proposing the following potential revision to eliminating the baccalaureate degree completion program standard.
+To align with the intent of the standards, the Commission has deleted the following language from the Standards of Accreditation.

-Proposed deleted language in blue strikethrough text.
+Deleted language in blue strikethrough text.